Akinlade-Opeyemi-Mary/Palmoria-HR-Analysis--Power-Bi/README.md

 ✅ **Overall Finding:**
 Palmoria Group demonstrates visible gender inequality in both salary and bonuses, with compensation concentrated in specific regions.
 This highlights the need for **salary standardization, gender equity policies, and balanced regional pay structures**.

+# 👩‍💼 SUMMARY OF GENDER RELATED INSIGHT FOR THE MANAGEMENT

+- **Workforce Composition:**
+  - Female: **42%**, Male: **55%**, Undisclosed: **3%**

+- **Average Compensation:**
+  - Female Avg Salary: **$68,200**
+  - Male Avg Salary: **$74,500**
+  - **Gender Pay Gap:** ~**8.4%** (males earn more)

+- **Compensation Share:**
+  - Female: **40%**, Male: **57%**, Undisclosed: **3%**

+- **Bonus Allocation:**
+  - Female: **38%**, Male: **59%**, Undisclosed: **3%**

+---

+## 🎯 Key Takeaways for Management

+1. **Pay Gap:** A measurable **8.4% gender pay gap** exists.
+2. **Representation Gap:** Female employees are underrepresented in higher salary bands.
+3. **Bonuses:** Bonus distribution favors males, echoing the pay disparity.
+4. **Action:** Regular equity reviews, transparent promotion criteria, and inclusive policies are needed.

+✨ **Executive Insight:** Closing the pay and bonus gap will boost **fairness, retention, and reputation**.

+---
+# 📌 CONCLUSION

+The analysis of Palmoria Group HR data revealed key insights into workforce distribution, compensation, and gender dynamics.
+- Employee salaries and bonuses are not fully balanced across genders, with an **8.4% gender pay gap** identified.
+- Male employees currently receive a larger share of total compensation and bonuses, despite females forming a significant portion of the workforce.
+- Representation gaps in higher salary bands highlight possible barriers to career progression for female employees.
+- Regional and departmental differences further emphasize the need for data-driven HR policies.

+Overall, the findings highlight areas of strength in workforce diversity but also uncover **opportunities for improvement in pay equity, representation, and incentive structures**.

+---

+# 🎯 RECOMENDATION

+1. **Address Pay Equity**
+   - Conduct periodic salary reviews to identify and close unjustified pay gaps.
+   - Align compensation across roles and departments to industry benchmarks.

+2. **Improve Representation**
+   - Increase female participation in leadership roles through mentorship and targeted career development programs.
+   - Introduce diversity KPIs to monitor progress in recruitment and promotion.

+3. **Ensure Fair Bonus Allocation**
+   - Standardize performance evaluation metrics to reduce bias.
+   - Track bonus distribution by gender and department to ensure fairness.

+4. **Strengthen HR Policies**
+   - Implement transparent promotion pathways and career progression frameworks.
+   - Encourage feedback and employee engagement surveys to monitor inclusivity.

+5. **Leverage Data Continuously**
+   - Use HR dashboards in Power BI for ongoing monitoring of compensation, attrition, and diversity metrics.
+   - Share insights with management quarterly to track progress.

+---

+✨ **Executive Recommendation:**
+By addressing the **gender pay gap**, improving **representation**, and ensuring **equitable incentives**, Palmoria Group can enhance employee trust, reduce turnover, and strengthen its reputation as an inclusive and forward-thinking employer.